 - The mixture should be combined gently with your hands and rolled to form balls.
 Use a #40 cookie scoop to get meatballs of generally the same size for cooking consistency.

-I drained a can of chickpeas and lightly fried the chickpeas with a tablespoon of olive oil and some salt and pepper.
-You could also serve these meatballs over rice or Israeli couscous, or even stuff them in a pita.
+- Drain a can of chickpeas and lightly fry them with a tablespoon of olive oil and some salt and pepper.

-For wine, I would always pick a syrah or a red blend from the Rhone Valley.
+- For wine, pick a syrah or a red blend from the Rhone Valley.
 You want a medium to fuller bodied red with a lot of fruit flavors to complement the lamb and the spices in these meatballs.